raffishquartan/grunt-version-file/README.md

 To add a generator create a new file in the `lib/generators` directory which exports an object with a `label`, `value` and optionally an `init` function.
 See the included generators for examples.

-### Code smells
+### Code smells and future development

-The following are bad, contributed fixes welcome :)
+The following could be better, code contributions welcome :)

-- The tests don't use mocks, they should
+- The tests don't use mock objects for GVF classes, they should
+- Stub functions are used in tests in place of Grunt's Task.done() or a mock
-- The generator init functions are not executed at construction and initialisation but just before the value and label methods are called.
+- The generator init functions are not executed at construction and initialisation but just before label_value is called
+- Further generalise output_creator (e.g. add XmlCreator), specify which to use via the Gruntfile configuration

 ## Changelog

 - _0.1.0_ - Initial release
 - _0.1.1_ - Readme fixes and Travis CI
-- _0.2.0_ - Async generators
+- _0.2.0_ - Async generators, generalised output creator API for easy generation of other output formats

 ## License